PezzaD84/macLAPS/README.md

 ![Screenshot 2023-02-01 at 10 37 18](https://user-images.githubusercontent.com/89595349/216022559-9fbec16b-b5b7-4291-89d6-cfa697be3f53.png)

-The decryption script should be set up as below.
+The decoder script should be set up as below.
 You can optionally add your service desk to parameter 8 which will enable the "Challenge Request" Button.

 Script Options